 Thus, the physician left me with three options:

 The “do nothing” option left me feeling equal parts deflated and optimistic.
-The doctor claimed that a moderate, reasonable (in real people terms, not ultra terms, *sigh*) amount of running would not make the prolapse any worse, and there is no research/literature available proving otherwise.
-This of course went against everything I’ve read in every (gloom and doom filled) online forum (though, no actual research was provided there either, just hearsay).
+The doctor claimed that a moderate, reasonable amount of running would not make the prolapse any worse.
+Further, he claimed there was no research/literature available proving otherwise.
+This of course went against everything I’ve read in every (gloom and doom filled) online forum.
+Though, no actual research was provided there either, just hearsay.

 Alas, he’s the expert, not the internet keyboard warriors.
-So I’m cautiously trusting his word.
+So I cautiously trusted his word.

-Admittedly, “doing nothing” almost feels like a “life is hard and these are the cards you drew, so suck it up” sentence.
-It feels unfair.
+Admittedly, “doing nothing” almost felt like a “life is hard and these are the cards you drew, so suck it up” sentence.
+It felt unfair.
 An air of “why me?” sets in.
-Yet at the same time, it left me feeling somewhat positive: doc says I can run, and we’ll see how my body responds before moving on to options #2 and #3.

 Get Fitted for a Pessary